-- Students who drive privately owned motor vehicles to school must obey the following rules: Students may not move their vehicles during the school day without the permission of the building principal or superintendent.
-Students will not be allowed to sit in or be around their vehicles during the school day, without administrative permission. - 2.
-Students must drive with care to insure the safety of the pedestrians.
+Students who drive privately owned motor vehicles to school must obey the following rules:

+- 1. Students may not move their vehicles during the school day without the permission of the building principal or superintendent.
+Students will not be allowed to sit in or be around their vehicles during the school day, without administrative permission. - Students must drive with care to insure the safety of the pedestrians.
 Students may not drive carelessly or with excessive speed.
+Students must exit using the far west driveway after school.
 Students must also park appropriately in designated parking areas.
-If students are unable to do this, they may be asked to park elsewhere. - 3.
-By driving personal vehicles to school, students consent to having that vehicle searched by school officials when they have reasonable suspicion that such a search will reveal a violation of school rules.
+If students are unable to do this, they may be asked to park elsewhere. - By driving personal vehicles to school, students consent to having that vehicle searched by school officials when they have reasonable suspicion that such a search will reveal a violation of school rules.